MatthiasGwiozda/shopping-list/README.md

     - remove "elements".
 Everything should be a component
         - test: what happens with a script when a component is unloaded and loaded again?
             - the script is not loaded again, as it is in the node - cache
+            - when we remove the script from cache, there could be unexpected behaviour when using the same component twice at the same time.
+It's better to use a function to inject the element into the container.
+Additionally the component should be able to be loaded twice (even at the same time).
 - implement categories - view
     - create reuseable table - component, which can INSERT, UPDATE and DELETE elements
         - pass data from the database in the reusable element